abhishekteli/RealTime-ClickStream-DataAnalytics-Pipeline/README.md

 This project is a real-time streaming data engineering project that captures clickstream data from a self-built e-commerce website and processes it in real-time using Apache Kafka, Apache Spark Streaming, and Apache Cassandra.
 The project consists of two Spark applications: one that cleans and processes the data in real-time and loads it into Cassandra, and another that identifies frequent visitors to the website and sends them personalized email offers.
 Streamlit is used to build the e-commerce website.

+# Business Use Case:

+The objective of this project is to help the e-commerce company, GETMART, to offer discounts to its customers who are frequent visitors to their website and are interested in particular products such as laptops, phones, etc.

+The company aims to increase sales by incentivizing its loyal customers with personalized discount offers.
+However, identifying such customers manually is a challenging task, especially given the large volume of website visitors.

+To address this challenge, the company has decided to leverage real-time clickstream data analytics to identify the frequent visitors and target them with personalized discount offers.
+This project will enable the company to capture clickstream data from their website and process it in real-time using Apache Kafka, Apache Spark Streaming, and Apache Cassandra.

+The project will help GETMART to:

+Identify frequent visitors to their website who are interested in particular products.
+Offer personalized discount offers to such customers to incentivize them to make a purchase.
+Increase sales by incentivizing loyal customers and building customer loyalty.
+Overall, this project will help GETMART to improve customer engagement and drive sales growth by leveraging real-time data analytics.

 ## Technologies Used